 - Knead dough similar to how you would make bread

 - You want to make sure the dough is a good consistency.
-Not too sticky, wet or dry.
-You need it to adjust the amount of flour or water you add to the recipe.
+Not too sticky, wet, or dry.
+You may need to adjust the amount of flour or water you add to the recipe.

 - Once you’re done, cut the dough into small pieces the size of your hand.